 Nothing says fall quite like the combination of apples and spices.
 These rustic spiced apple cupcakes are a blend of sweet apples and warm spices, and the maple and apple cider buttercream frosting is the perfect complement for them.

-If your idea of healthy is low-calorie or low-fat or if you are on any special diets like grain-free or low-carb, then, no, these cupcakes are not healthy.
+If your idea of healthy is low-calorie or low-fat or sugar-free or if you are on any special diets like grain-free or low-carb, then, no, these cupcakes are not healthy.
 They have sugar (quite a bit of sugar actually, especially in the frosting), and they don’t have any special modifications to try to make them a healthier option.

 But these cupcakes aren’t even trying to be healthy ones.
 They’re a sweet dessert meant to be an occasional indulgence.
 And occasional indulgences should be thoroughly savored and enjoyed in all their less-than-healthy glory, at least in my opinion. 🙂